 “The UK has a strong portfolio of AB InBev brands.
 This includes, global brands, Stella Artois and Budweiser, international brands, Beck’s, Leffe and Hoegaarden, as well as local brands, including Boddingtons and Bass.”

-Boddies and Draught Bass…as I’ve described before, the awkward kids in the class for AB InBev.
+Boddies and Draught Bass…as I’ve described before, the awkward clever kids in the class for AB InBev.

 A search for Draught Bass on the main AB InBev website, illustrates the problem further.

 You get the feeling it just doesn’t matter any more to the brand owner.
 When did you last see any press coverage driven by AB InBev, for what was once one of the world’s leading brands?

 Carlsberg has recently announced a revamp of their Tetley brands including cask, with promises of investment.
 In response to questions from the Morning Advertiser, Carlsberg gave their thoughts.

 “Tetley’s is a bit of a sleeping giant in the portfolio, in that we have perhaps not done much with it in the last five years….It’s a brand that we have probably underestimated in terms of its potential within our business, but we feel it deserves more love – it’s about trying to breathe new life into it”

 Whilst some Tetley lovers will not be happy until it’s once again brewed in Leeds, the plans of Carlsberg shows that some brand owners are willing to invest in a premium ale.
 And Tetley’s Cask is only a minor regional classic.
 (Obviously since I wrote the original post, Carlsberg have announced that Leeds Brewery will be brewing some old recipe Tetley beers in Leeds.
 Tetley’s Cask will continue to be brewed in Wolverhampton.)

 Imagine what might be done with a world-leading brand like Draught Bass.